Jona railway station

 Jona railway station is a railway station in Switzerland, situated next to the village of Jona (canton of St. Gallen).
 It is one of four active railway stations in the municipality of Rapperswil-Jona (the other three being Rapperswil, Kempraten and Blumenau).
-The station is located on the Wallisellen to Uster and Rapperswil railway line.
+The station is located on the Wallisellen to Uster and Rapperswil railway line, within both fare zone 180 of the Zürcher Verkehrsverbund (ZVV) and fare zone 996 of the Ostwind Fare Network.

 Jona railway station and adjacent bus station were remodelled between 2013 and 2015.
 In 2021, it was awarded the Swiss mobility price (FLUX).

 Service

 Train

 The station is only called at by S-Bahn-style services of the Zurich S-Bahn network.
 Lines S5 and S15 provide half-hourly connections to both Rapperswil and Zürich HB (combined quarter-hourly service in both directions).
 During weekends, there is also a nighttime S-Bahn service (SN5) offered by ZVV.
 Summary of S-Bahn services: